applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 ##### General

 Any plugin can be defined as ScreenPlugin.
 To do it developer need to implement two things.
-1. In the manifest of plugin must be added key value: `screen`: `true`.
-This key is needed to explain UIBuilder that this plugin can be added in the screen section.
-2. In the manifest you have to define `presentation` to define expected type of presentation.
-Will be explained below.
-3. On the client side developer must implement protocol `ZPPluggableScreenProtocol` in your plugin adapter.
+1. `ZPPluggableScreenProtocol` must be implemented.
+The protocol provides a simple initialization for your plugin.
+One generic creation of the screen should be provided.
 Basically this is simple initialization for your plugin.
 It needed to provide one generic creation for plugins screen.
 We are passing there 3 params that can be passed to your screen plugin.
 `pluginModel` - Plugin Model itself will be passed in any case.
 `screenModel` - ScreenModel that connected to your plugin, it not optional will be passed too `dataSourceModel` - Data source of your screen plugin.
 Can be optional.
 In some cases if your screen wants to use hardcoded data source, rest case if you open your screen plugin pushing one the cell we will pass data source model of the cell